|

 ![]() |

-Siena, a beautiful city which caused me much high blood pressure trying to
+beautiful city which caused me much high blood pressure trying to

-navigate its dense one way streets littered with pedestrians within the
+navigate its dense one-way streets littered with pedestrians within the

 signed as the "tangenziale" with no number or even route name